hartez/XmppBot-AIML/readme.md

 # AIML Plugin for XmppBot

-This is a simple plugin for [XmppBot For HipChat](https://github.com/patHyatt/XmppBot-for-HipChat).
-Which connects the [AIMLBot project] to XmppBot.
+This is a simple plugin for [XmppBot For HipChat](https://github.com/patHyatt/XmppBot-for-HipChat) which connects the [AIMLBot project] to XmppBot.
 AIML stands for [Artificial Intelligence Markup Language](http://en.wikipedia.org/wiki/AIML).

 ## Installation